 Ban on contracting arangements

-No officer or employee of Lakeland College's Office of Financial Aid or any employee or agent who has responsibilities with respect to educational loans should accept any fee, payment or financial benefit as compensation for any type of consulting arrangement or other contract to provide services to or on behalf of a lender relating to education loans.
+No officer or employee of Lakeland University's Office of Financial Aid or any employee or agent who has responsibilities with respect to educational loans should accept any fee, payment or financial benefit as compensation for any type of consulting arrangement or other contract to provide services to or on behalf of a lender relating to education loans.

 Prohibition against steering borrowers

-Lakeland College and its officers, employees or agents are prohibited to steer borrowers to particular lenders, or delaying loan certifications.
+Lakeland University and its officers, employees or agents are prohibited to steer borrowers to particular lenders, or delaying loan certifications.
 The prohibition includes assigning any first-time borrower's loan to a particular lender as part of their award packaging or through other methods.

-Prohibition on offers of funds for private loansLakeland College and its officers, employees or agents are prohibited to request or accept offers of funds for private loans.
+Prohibition on offers of funds for private loansLakeland University and its officers, employees or agents are prohibited to request or accept offers of funds for private loans.
 The prohibition includes any offer of funds for loans to students at the institution, including funds for an opportunity pool loan, in exchange for providing concessions or promises to the lender for a specific number of loans, or inclusion on a preferred lender list.

 Ban on staffing assistance

-Lakeland College and its officers, employees or agents will not request or accept any assistance with call center staffing or financial aid office staffing.
+Lakeland University and its officers, employees or agents will not request or accept any assistance with call center staffing or financial aid office staffing.
 However, HEOA does not prohibit schools from requesting or accepting assistance from a lender related to: